LinkWoong/LC-Solutions/README.md

 LC-Solutions
 ========
-These are my solutions to LeetCode problems implemented in Java.
-Targeting at landing an internship as an SDE in summer, 2019.
+These are my solutions to LeetCode problems.
+Now I'm targeting at landing an internship as an SDE in summer, 2020.

 Process: **Solved** **231/1092**.
 ### Arrays